 - This tool outlines core tenets to guide an MPA development process and best practices for cross-sector MPA development.
 State examples are included throughout to provide tangible illustrations of the process.

-A Master Plan for Aging (MPA) creates a valuable roadmap that can help states transform the infrastructure and coordination of services for rapidly aging populations and people with disabilities.
+A multisector plan for aging (MPA)1 creates a valuable roadmap that can help states transform the infrastructure and coordination of services for rapidly aging populations and people with disabilities.
 Developing an MPA requires a cross-sector, state-led process that brings together stakeholders to outline a clear framework for addressing the needs of older adults, people with disabilities, and caregivers, for 10 years or more.

 The first critical step in building an MPA is securing authorization to develop it — either through a governor’s executive order or legislation.
 Once a state has buy-in and authorization for an MPA, state leaders, advocates, and industry leaders need to collaborate to develop the MPA.